ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 The organize_downloads.sh script we wrote earlier uses the POSIX-compliant temporary file approach.
 It handles the vast majority of real-world filenames correctly while remaining portable across any FreeBSD system.

 Remember: **the best script is one that works reliably in your target environment**.
 Don't add bash as a dependency for edge cases you'll never hit, but don't torture yourself with POSIX constraints if you're writing personal tools on a system where bash is already installed.

+### Wrapping Up

+You have now seen why portability is a design choice, not an afterthought.
+You learned to favour POSIX `/bin/sh` for scripts that must run everywhere on FreeBSD, to avoid bash-only features, to use `printf` over a loose `echo`, to quote variables by default, to check exit codes, and to pick a clear shebang so the right interpreter runs your code.
+Along the way, we revisited the building blocks you already know: arguments, conditionals, loops, functions, and safe temporary files and tuned them for predictable behaviour across systems.

+No one keeps all the details in their head, and you do not need to.
+The next section shows you where to **look things up the FreeBSD way**: manual pages, `apropos`, built-in help, the FreeBSD Handbook, and community resources.
+These will become your day-to-day companions as you go deeper into device driver development.

 ## Seeking Help and Documentation in FreeBSD